Girls-Programming-Network/content/Flappy_Bird/Plug n Play [Pygame Zero]/README.md

 There is an instruction sheet that you can print out to have on the day "Pygame Zero Plug n Play Setup Instructions.pdf"

 1. Put a copy of the Flappy Bird Python.zip file on each computer being used for the workshop.
+You can do this from a USB or download by going to this address: https://gpn.org.au/flappy-py *(the download will start automatically)*.

 2. Unzip the file.